Table of Contents

 What are premium bonds?

 Premium bonds issued by the UK government’s National Savings and Investments Agency (NS&I) are a non-traditional savings product that dates to 1956.
-However, it exists in the UK and several other European countries, and it is trusted by 25 million people.
+However, it exists in the UK and several other European countries and is trusted by 25 million people.
 Premium bonds are investments placed in a savings account that allows penalty-free withdrawals.

-What are premium bonds for children?
+Buying premium bonds for a child

-What are premium bonds for grandchildren?
+Buying premium bonds for grandchildren